Documentation

 lib/

-auth/ AES-256-CBC encrypted credential storage
+auth/ AES-256-GCM encrypted credential storage, multi-tenant (AsyncLocalStorage)

 errors/ Normalized FinError codes